Clubs-Council-IIITH/slc-tech/web/content/english/projects/IIIT-Main-Site.md

 - Responsive design with a modern UI
 - Customizable theme with various layouts
 - Integration with different plugins for features like news, projects, and members
-- Multiple content sections including projects, members, and reports
+- Multiple content sections including projects, members, and reports.

 ## Technologies Used

 - Wordpress
 - Pro Plugins (e.g., Elementor, WPBakery, etc.)
 - PHP

-## Project Status

-The project is currently live and actively maintained.